yifangao112/yifangao112.github.io/_pages/about.md

 **Computers in Biology and Medicine**

 [**Project**](https://github.com/yifangao112/PTNet)
 - We propose PT-Net, a Transformer-based multimodal fusion network that effectively integrates information from three MRI modalities.
-By incorporating a novel anatomy-aware loss function, PT-Net significantly improves segmentation accuracy by distinguishing parotid tumors from similar surrounding anatomical structures, outperforming existing state-of-the-art methods.
+By incorporating a novel anatomy-aware loss function, PT-Net significantly improves segmentation accuracy by distinguishing parotid tumors from similar surrounding anatomical structures.
 </div>
 </div>